1824-25 Bicentennial: Did Your Ancestors Meet the Marquis de Lafayette?

 The Knight Lab at Northwestern University is a collaborative environment for developing “open-source, adaptable, and lightweight tools for media makers.”
 The TimelineJS tool I’ve used is among their most popular.
 I first learned about its use in Family History projects in this post by

-for .You’ll see the result below.
+for .You’ll see my latest in-progress version below.
 Note that the timeline updates as changes are made to the spreadsheet.
 (Tap below to view and explore the timeline)1

 Next Steps

-Frankly, I would have given up on this project weeks ago if it weren't so much fun.
-My schooling in American history was abysmal, and before starting this project, I had only a sketchy understanding of Lafayette’s journey or its impact on the country two hundred years ago.
+My schooling in American history was abysmal.
+Before starting this project, I had only a sketchy understanding of Lafayette’s journey or its impact on the country two hundred years ago.

-When I filtered the list of nearly a dozen Revolutionary War veterans in my family tree and discovered four still alive during the months of the Marquis’ journey, I was hooked.
+To start the exploration, I filtered through my family tree's list of nearly a dozen Revolutionary War veterans.
+Only four were still alive during the months of the Marquis’ journey.
+I haven’t even begun to look for descendants.

 Vision for extensions